Government-in-exile: Governments-in-exile in Asia

 The Philippine Commonwealth (invaded 9 December 1941) established a government in exile, initially located in Australia and later in the United States.
 Earlier, in 1897, the Hong Kong Junta was established as a government in exile by the Philippine revolutionary Republic of Biak-na-Bato.

 While formed long before World War II, the Provisional Government of the Republic of Korea continued in exile in China until the end of the war.

 At the fall of Java, and the surrender by the Dutch on behalf of Allied forces on 8 March 1942, many Dutch-Indies officials (including Dr van Mook and Dr Charles van der Plas) managed to flee to Australia in March 1942, and on 23 December 1943, the Royal Government (Dutch) decreed an official Netherlands East Indies government-in-exile, with Dr van Mook as Acting Governor General, on Australian soil until Dutch rule was restored in the Indies.

 Axis-aligned governments in exile

-In the later stages of World War II, with the German Army increasingly pushed back and expelled from various countries, Axis-aligned groups from some countries set up "governments-in-exile" under the auspices of the Axis powers, in the remaining Axis territory - even though internationally recognized governments were in place in their home countries.
-The main purpose of these was to recruit and organize military units composed of their nationals in the host country.
+In the later stages of World War II, with the German Army increasingly pushed back and expelled from various countries, Axis-aligned groups from some countries set up "governments-in-exile" under the auspices of the Axis powers, in the remaining Axis territory - even though internationally recognised governments were in place in their home countries.
+The main purpose of these was to recruit and organise military units composed of their nationals in the host country.